wp-plugins/wp-plugin-info-card/readme.txt

 * Tested on WP 4.1 with success!
 * New screenshots
 * readme.txt update
+* Special thanks to [Hugh Lashbrooke](https://profiles.wordpress.org/hlashbrooke "Hugh Lashbrooke") for his help in improving the plugin :)

 = 2.1 =
 * Many hooks added